RAFTA-AIRBORNE/AEMpyX_public/README.md

 	respectively.

 - 	**aempy/other_scripts**
- 	Contains a collection of scripts for processing, visualization, and other tasks releted to one-dimensional inversion of AEM data;.
+    Contains a collection of scripts for processing, visualization, and other tasks related to one-dimensional inversion of AEM data;.
 Also included is a workflow for static shift correction of MT observations (work in progress).
-These scripts
-	come from different stages of the RAFTA project, solving specific problems.
-Thus they may noy be up to date.
+These scripts come from different stages of the RAFTA project, solving specific problems.
+Thus they may not be up to date.
 However, they represent a useful source for cannibalizing.

 -	**aempy/util**
     Contains  useful helper shell scripts etc.

 -	**aempy/doc**
 	This is the place where the manual, but also publications/presentations are developed.

 -	**aempy/info**
- 	Documentation for software related to the toolbox, as python (including the most important extensions, numpy,
-	scipy, and matplotlib), and other tools.
+	Documentation for software related to the toolbox, as python (including the most important extensions, numpy, scipy, and matplotlib), and other tools.

 - 	**environment**
 	Contains conda environment description files, and some useful helper files for working within the conda environment.
-For linux and windows you can find special versions in the repective directories.
+For linux and windows you can find special versions in the respective directories.
-	The current AEMpyX environment contains some packages which are not strictly necessary for running aempy, but useful for related geoscientific work.
+	The current AEMpyX environment contains some packages which are not strictly necessary for running the toolbox, but useful for related geoscientific work.

 This version will run under Python 3.9+ (3.11 being the current development platform).
 For installing the python environment in any Linux environment (e.g. Ubuntu, SuSE), you need to do the following: